p42ific-rim/topo-seg/README.md

 The main data set used is the BraTS Task 01 Dataset.

-The main libraries used throughout this project were `PyTorch` and `MONAI` .
+The main libraries used throughout this project were `PyTorch` and `MONAI`.

 To build the pipeline, we referred to the ControlNet and TopoInteraction repositories.

 ### BraTS

-The Brain Tumor Segmentation Challenge (BraTS) is an international competition focused on automating segmentation of brain tumors fromPi multi-modal MRI scans.
+The Brain Tumor Segmentation Challenge (BraTS) is an international competition focused on automating segmentation of brain tumors from multi-modal MRI scans.

 For each patient, a T1 weighted (T1w), a post-contrast enhanced T1-weighted (T1CE), a T2-weighted (T2w) and a Fluid-Attenuated Inversion Recovery (FLAIR) MRI is provided.